Seattle keeps crown as nation’s hottest housing market for 2nd straight month

 As they have all year, home prices in Seattle are growing at about twice the nationwide rate.
 The national housing market set a high for the second straight month, beating out its old pre-recession peak.

-In Greater Seattle, home costs have increased 59 percent since bottoming out in 2012, and are up 7 percent compared to the old high in 2007, before the housing bubble popped.
+In Greater Seattle, home costs have increased 59 percent since bottoming out in 2012, and are up 7 percent compared with the old high in 2007, before the housing bubble popped.
 During the past year, the Seattle region has surpassed the metro areas of Boston, New York and Washington, D.C., on the list of priciest housing markets, with the average house across King, Snohomish and Pierce counties topping $400,000, according to Zillow.

-Brisk job growth and a historic dearth of housing supply continues to drive prices higher, as buyers compete for a dwindling number of houses for sale.
+Brisk job growth and a historic dearth of housing supply continue to drive prices higher, as buyers compete for a dwindling number of houses for sale.
 The typical single-family house now costs $550,000 in King County, $400,000 in Snohomish County and $283,000 in Pierce County, according to the Northwest Multiple Listing Service.

+Continuing a local trend, home costs are rising fastest in the starter home market, where there are very few homes left and many interested buyers looking for something cheaper.
+Starter home prices are up 12.7 percent compared with a year ago, while luxury home costs are up 9.7 percent.

-But the surge in home prices is starting to slow at least slightly compared to the pace seen in the spring and summer, when home sales are at their swiftest.
-Compared to a month prior, seasonally adjusted Seattle home values grew 0.9 percent, the same as the rest of the country.
+But the surge in home prices is starting to slow, at least slightly compared with the pace seen in spring and summer, when home sales are at their swiftest.

+Home-price gains have been slowing a bit in recent months, contrary to a national trend.
+Seattle home values now rising at their slowest annual pace in six months, while nationwide prices are growing at the fastest rate in more than two years.

+And compared to just a month prior, seasonally-adjusted Seattle home values grew only 0.9 percent, the same as the rest of the country.

-The Case-Shiller data lags behind the current market by a couple months, so it’s not yet clear if home prices this winter will follow a similar trend as rents, which are finally showing signs of slowing after four years of steep increases.
+The Case-Shiller data lag behind the current market by a couple of months, so it’s not yet clear if home prices this winter will follow a similar trend as rents, which are finally showing signs of slowing after four years of steep increases.
 The report also does not include the postelection period, when mortgage rates spiked and sales activity quickened as homebuyers rushed to buy out of fear that interest rates would rise even higher.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.